Terms and Conditions for GroceryAid Event Bookings

 Principles:

-GroceryAid is committed to [making its events enjoyable for everyone, regardless of gender, sexual orientation, disability, physical appearance, race, nationality or belief.
-We expect everyone to act professionally and respectfully, both at the event and during any interactions before or after the event.
-All attendees have a responsibility to take reasonable care of their own safety and welfare and that of others.
+GroceryAid is committed to making its events enjoyable for everyone, regardless of gender, sexual orientation, disability, physical appearance, race, nationality or belief.
+We expect everyone to act professionally and respectfully, both during the event and in any interactions before or after.
+All attendees have a responsibility to ensure their own safety and welfare and the safety and welfare of others.
 We aim to create an environment where everyone feels safe and protected.

-We do not tolerate any form of discrimination or harassment towards any person.
+We do not tolerate any form of discrimination or harassment.

-• Exclusionary or offensive comments or jokes, including any relating to age, disability, gender, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, physical appearance, body size or sexual orientation
+- Exclusionary or offensive comments or jokes, including any related to age, disability, gender, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, physical appearance, body size or sexual orientation

-• Inappropriate attire, for all attendees including talent and/or entertainment
+- Inappropriate attire, for all attendees, including talent and/or entertainers

 Consequences of breaching code of conduct:

 Anyone asked to stop unacceptable behaviour is expected to comply immediately.
-Our response to incidents of unacceptable behaviour will vary according to circumstance but may include any combination of the following actions:
+Our response to incidents of will vary according to circumstances, but may include any combination of the following actions:

-All determinations of whether behaviour breaches the Code of Conduct are at GroceryAid’s sole discretion and the decision(s) of GroceryAid’s representatives on-site, or after the event will be final.
+All determinations of whether behaviour breaches the Code of Conduct are at GroceryAid’s sole discretion, and the decision(s) of GroceryAid’s representatives on-site, and after the event, will be final.

 Reporting of unacceptable behaviour: